VERO-Biotech/mphidflash/README.md

 	```
 6. Open the *MSYS2 MinGW 32-bit* and *MSYS2 MinGW 64-bit* terminals and repeat the steps above to get all the toolchains installed.

 7. Open a powershell window and navigate to the repository and enter the following command.
+The vscode environment *tasks.json* file is setup so that you can hit **ctrl-shift + b** and select build and it will build the *Makefile.win* for you automatically.
 	```
 	make -f Makefile.win
 	```

 This will create a .exe in the binaries sub-directory, which can be called
 from the Windows commmand line (*mphidflash-1.8-win-32.exe*).
 You should copy this file somewhere on your executable path and rename it to 'mphidflash.exe'.

 # Usage
 To upload a new program to your PIC, it must be connected to your computer and set into bootloader mode.
 The tool can then be used with the following